giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 is the generated CSF input model.

 It describes the tapered pole as a longitudinal member field.
+The model is built from:

+* the base section;
+* the top section;
+* the named concrete regions;
+* the named prestressing components;
+* the polygon vertices that describe each region;
+* the base weights assigned by the generator;
-The model is built from two end sections and from the laws that define how the effective contribution of each part changes along the pole.
+* the longitudinal laws that modify the effective elastic contribution of each part.

-The two end sections are:
+The two end sections are identified as:

 ```text
 S0  -> base section, at z = 0.0 m
 S1  -> top section, at z = 20.0 m
 ```

-Each section contains the polygonal geometry of the cross-section at that position.
-The circular hollow concrete wall is divided into named annular regions.
-The prestressing components are represented as named polygonal inserts placed around the wall.

 A simplified view of the YAML structure is: